How Does Depression Stigma Affect Society?

 No matter what comes to mind, however, there is something else that everyone should consider—stigma.

 Stigma can affect everyone, regardless of gender, ability, sexual orientation or age.
-Understanding the implications of stigma around mental health conditions (such as depression) can lead to a more empathetic and understanding societal experience.
+Understanding the implications of stigma around mental health conditions (such as depression or bipolar disorder) can lead to a more empathetic and understanding societal experience.

 Read on to learn more about depression, related stigma and possible societal implications.